Disclaimer: None of it belongs to me. Just this story.

 "I'm sorry for your loss, too."

-Tears suddenly filled Sam's eyes unexpectedly and he turned his face away.
+Tears filled Sam's eyes unexpectedly and he turned his face away.
 Al did always have an uncanny ability to read people.
 Even people he didn't know.
 He was an astute observer long before he was Sam's literal observer.

 "I just miss him, that's all."
 He shook his head and wiped a hand across his eyes.
 "I never really got to say goodbye to him."